ubc-micromet/Calculation_Procedures-/questions.md

 ## Stage 1

-* BB1/2 - wind speed by RM Young?
+* BB1/2 - wind dir by RM Young?
 * Serial #s and calibrations?
-* consistency in min/max/clamping
+* Check/ensure consistency in min/max/clamping
+    * e.g. WTD - where is zero level?
 * Which variables to bring over from other sites
     * ECCC - BB for BB sites?
 Others for RBM/DSM?
     * Radiation from nearest micromet sites?
 Totem?